banner

 Roster of workshop pairings

-Resources: Freedom of Information Act wiki from RCFP | Georgia Sunshine Laws; Freedom of Information Act | How to File a FOIA Request | ACLU guidelines for "Know Your Rights", including in public spaces/protests | CQ on federal shield law (pps.
+Resources: Freedom of Information Act wiki from RCFP | Georgia Sunshine Laws | Freedom of Information Act | How to File a FOIA Request | ACLU guidelines for "Know Your Rights", including in public spaces/protests | CQ on federal shield law (pps.
 1-15); Article on protecting sources (Toobin) | The Sunlight Foundation | The Clery Act at Penn State | Legal Guide for Bloggers

-Week 11: March 25
+Week 11: Nov.
+4

 Wednesday: Free press/Free trial